ankane/kms_encrypted/guides/Vault.md

 end
 ```

 The context is used as part of the encryption and decryption process, so it must be a value that doesn’t change.
 Otherwise, you won’t be able to decrypt.
-Use [Advanced Rotation](Advanced-Rotation.md) if you need to change the encryption context.
+Use [Easy Rotation](Easy-Rotation.md) if you need to change the encryption context.

 **Note:** You need to set `derived` to true when creating the key for Vault to verify this value.
 If this is not done, the context cannot be trusted.